Crystal Crane Hot Springs Reviews & Guide

 - From Bend is 156 miles via US-20 E. The road will take you about 2 hours and 30 minutes.
 You need to get to Burns and then drive OR-78 E.

-- From Boise (Idaho) is 185 miles via I-84 W and US-20 W. So, it’s about 3 hours driving.
+- From Boise (Idaho) is 185 miles via I-84 W and US-20 W. So, it’s about 3 hours of driving.
 For 165 miles, follow I-84 W and US-20 W to Crane-Buchanan Road in Harney County.
 Then turn left onto Crane-Buchanan Rd and continue 20 miles to the Crystal Crane Hot Springs.

 PRO TIP: If you are looking excellent paper map to plan your Oregon road trip, we can highly recommend Oregon Road & Recreation Atlas, which we use.
 It is very informative and detailed.
 Thanks to this atlas, our trip was more interesting.
 There is also lots of information about less popular places.
 It’s a useful alternative to GPS maps when traveling because, in this area, coverage is limited.